 Being a carer can be challenging, stressful and hard work physically and mentally.
 It’s important that carers look after their own health and wellbeing but many concentrate on the person they look after and forget about looking after themselves properly which can damage their own health.

-One way you can get support is through the Derbyshire Carers Support Service which is provided by Derbyshire Carers Association in both Derbyshire and Derby City.
-The service can help you access local services, offer information and advice and keep you up-to-date with news for carers.
+One way you can get support is through the Derbyshire Carers Support Service which is provided by Derbyshire Carers Association if the person you suppor lives in Derbyshire County.
+If the person lives in Derby City then support is provided by the Universal Services for Carers in Derby service.
+Both services can help you access local services, offer information and advice and keep you up-to-date with news for carers.